Portugal’s capital city of Lisbon sits at the edge of the Atlantic Ocean. The city boasts a rich culture and laid-back

 Why it’s awesome: Alfama is one of the oldest neighbourhoods in Lisbon.
-Rich in history and culture, it’s also one of the most popular tourist hotspots in Lisbon today.
+Rich in history and culture, it’s also one of the most popular hotspots for tourists to explore in Lisbon.
 Charming cobblestone streets lined with quaint homes built many years ago wind up the hill.
 The area boasts several key city attractions and it’s easy to spend a whole day roaming around and taking in the sights and vibe.

 Initially thought of as an area for underprivileged people, it has transformed into a hip and trendy area with lots of olde-worlde character.
 Alfama is also the home of Fado music, a soulful type of music that often stirs up a sense of nostalgia and wistfulness.

-What to do there: Stroll the narrow winding streets (the best way to keep costs down in Lisbon) and soak up the area’s charming ambience.
+What to do there: Stroll the narrow winding streets and soak up the area’s charming ambience.
+You have to start here while you’re staying in Lisbon.
 Visit major architectural treasures like the National Pantheon, the Romanesque Se Cathedral, and Saint Anthony’s Church, and travel back in time at the impressive Castelo de São Jorge.
 One of the most popular tourist attractions in Lisbon, the castle has imposing walls and looming towers that offer sweeping views, a museum, and archaeological finds.

 Give your legs a rest from walking with a ride on the tram.
 Learn more about the roots of fado at the Fado Museum and experience a haunting performance at a fado dinner restaurant.
 The offbeat National Tile Museum is a fabulous place for lovers of functional art, and you can also visit the ornate Madre de Deus Church.
 Discover cute squares, awesome viewpoints, lovely cafes, and a wealth of small unusual shops.
 Some of Lisbon’s best hostels can be found in Alfama too!